-ARTICLE 35.
-AGREEMENT AS INCLUDING ENTIRE AGREEMENT
+ARTICLE 36.
+ENTIRE AGREEMENT

-This instrument and the approved 2019-2020 grant application in the E-grants Management System, embody the entire Agreement of the parties.
+This Agreement and the approved 2021-2022 grant application in the E-Grants Management System, embody the entire agreement of the parties.
 There are no provisions, terms, conditions, or obligations other than those contained herein.
-This Agreement supersedes all previous communications, representations or Agreements on this same subject, verbal or written, between the parties.
+This Agreement supersedes all previous communications, representations or agreements on this same subject, verbal or written, between the parties.

-There are no representations or statements that are relied upon by the Provider that are not expressly set forth herein.
+There are no representations or statements that are relied upon by the parties that are not expressly set forth herein.

 The Provider's signature below specifically acknowledges understanding of the fact that the privilege of obtaining a VOCA grant is not something this or any Provider is entitled to receive.
 This Agreement is for one-time funding only and will not exceed one federal fiscal year.
 There is absolutely no expectation or guarantee, implied or otherwise, the Provider will receive VOCA funding in the future.
 The OAG strongly encourages the Provider to secure funding from other sources if the Provider anticipates the program will continue beyond the current grant year.
 Each of the parties executing this Agreement have full authority to do so and have received all lawfully necessary approvals to enter into this Agreement.